mysql/mysql-ndb-operator/README.md

 To run the operator in a different namespace, the manifest file has to be updated before applying it to the K8s Server.
 To modify the install mode from the default cluster-wide scope, you can set the `-cluster-scoped` argument to `false` in the manifest file.
 Additionally, you can specify a custom namespace to monitor for NdbCluster resource changes using the `-watch-namespace` flag.
 If a namespace is provided, the NDB Operator will exclusively watch for changes within that namespace.
 Otherwise, it will default to monitoring the namespace where the operator itself is deployed.

+### Security

+Starting from version 9.5.0 onwards, the NDB Operator is deployed with a stricter security context following the least-privilege principle.
+Namely, NDB Operator pods are run as non-root without any extra Linux capabilities enabled, privilege escalation is disabled and the Secure Computing Mode (seccomp) restricted to the runtime default.
+The root filesystem is also kept as read-only.
+By default, NDB Operator processes will run with UID and GID set to 27 but this may cause issues when deploying in Kuberenetes platforms which automatically assign UID/GIDs.
+If that is the case, please read the security section of [README](deploy/charts/ndb-operator/README.md) where you can find how to unset these values.

+The same hardening mode can be applied as an option to NDB Cluster pods being deployed.
+This is not done by default because it may break some deployments using Persistent Volumes due to ownership of directories and files.
+When enabled, one should ensure that the GID of required files matches the one used by NDB Cluster processes, which is, by default, 27.

+More details about the available security options can be find in the deployment [README](deploy/charts/ndb-operator/README.md).

 ### Verify Installation

 Once installed, either using helm or using the yaml file, the ndb-operator and a webhook server will be running in the K8s server.